 Regina Palliative Care Inc. & Greystone Bereavement Centre

-As of March 1, 2008, bereavement programs and services have been offered at the Greystone Bereavement Centre.
-There are two counsellors on site who provide individual counselling as well as other grief support activities.
+Bereavement programs and services are offered at the Greystone Bereavement Centre.
+There are counsellors on site who provide individual counselling as well as other grief support activities.
 To learn more about the current bereavement support groups and activities at the Greystone Bereavement Centre as well as Caring Hearts Camp, visit the website.

 The Caring Place

 The Caring Place is a registered non-profit charitable organization, based in Regina, Saskatchewan.
 Since 1992, the Caring Place has been committted to providing professional ethical, and confidential conseling to the Regina and area communities.
 Clientele includes individuals, couples, and families from many different races, religions and socio-economic groups.
 Counselors work from a Christian faith perspective and seek to provide a place of safety where people of all ages and backgrounds can come to receive help in their time of need.